Engee documentation

 Algorithms

-When you use vector or integer input, the block implements the parallel CRC algorithm [1].
+When you use a vector or integer input, the block implements a parallel CRC algorithm [1].

 To ensure the high throughput of modern communication systems, the block implements the CRC algorithm with a parallel architecture.
-This architecture recursively computes CRC checksum bits for each input bit.
-At the end of the frame, the checksum result is appended to the message.
-For polynomial length recursive checksum computation for bits in parallel is as follows:
+This architecture computes recursively CRC checksum bits for each the input bit.
+At the end of the frame, the checksum result is added to the message.
+For polynomial length recursive checksum calculation for bits in parallel are as follows:

-• - is the matrix at , which selects the elements of the current state to compute the polynomial with the new input bits;
+• — this is the matrix on , which selects the elements of the current state to calculate the polynomial with the new input bits;

-• - is -element vector, which provides new input bits ordered with respect to the generating polynomial and filled with zeros;
+• — This is -an element vector that provides new input bits ordered relative to the generating polynomial and filled with zeros;

-• - the block is realised using the logical AND;
+• — the block implements using the logical AND;

 • — the block implements using logical XOR.